 i) Storage containers to be sanitised before and after each use.

-j) Food preparation stations to be sanitised at least once per hour.
+j) Food preparation stations to be sanitised on a regular basis.

 k) Kitchens to be deep cleaned and sanitised at least twice per day.